 I am committed to increasing the participation of women in earth and environmental science fields and more generally in any STEM (science, technology, engineering, and math) field.
-As such, I have served as part of the Leadership Board of the Earth Science Women’s Network from 2012-2020 and am now part of the leadership for 500 Women Scientists.
-I work collaboratively to develop mentoring programs and professional development programming to broaden access, increase opportunities, and improve workplace climate across STEM fields.
+As such, I served as part of the Leadership Board of the Earth Science Women’s Network from 2012-2020 and am now part of the leadership for 500 Women Scientists.
+I work collaboratively to develop evidence based mentoring programs and professional development programming to broaden access, increase opportunities, and improve workplace climate across STEM fields.

 ADVANCEGeo Partnership: Empowering geoscientists to transform workplace climate.
-Recently several members of the ESWN Leadership Board partnered with professional societies (AGU and AWG) and education researchers to develop sexual harassment training modules for environmental and earth science faculty.
+Several members of the ESWN Leadership Board partnered with professional societies (AGU and AWG) and education researchers to develop sexual harassment training modules for environmental and earth science faculty.
 Read more about our NSF ADVANCE grant (2017-2021) in the independent student newspaper at CC and on our project site.

 There are many great organizations who’s missions are to broaden participation in STEM fields.
 Here are just a few inclusive of or focused on earth & environmental science fields:

 - Association for Women Geoscientists AWG is a great organization that promotes women in geosciences (ESWN is currently partnering with them to address the problems of sexual harassment in academia/workplace)

 - 500 Women Scientists is a grassroots organization started by four women who met in graduate school at CU Boulder and who maintained friendships and collaborations after jobs and life took them away from Boulder.
-Immediately following the November 2016 election, we published an open letter re-affirming our commitment to speak up for science and for women, minorities, immigrants, people with disabilities, and LGBTQIA.
+Immediately following the November 2016 election, they published an open letter re-affirming their commitment to speak up for science and for women, minorities, immigrants, people with disabilities, and LGBTQIA.

 - SACNAS is an inclusive organization dedicated to fostering the success of Chicano/Hispanic and Native American scientists, from college students to professionals, in attaining advanced degrees, careers, and positions of leadership in STEM.